vpec/helloworld-pipeline/README.md

 The main elements are located in the following folders:
 - helloworld-rest: spring boot application with an endpoint ("/") that returns the string "Hello World!".
 - terraform: continuous integration pipeline.
-Contains terraform manifests for deploying the pipeline to AWS.
+It contains terraform manifests for deploying the pipeline to AWS.
 Currently launches an EC2 instance on which a Jenkins server is automatically created.
 It also creates a lambda function in AWS that is used to facilitate continuous deployment.
 - kubernetes: manifests to create a Kubernetes cluster on which the helloworld application is deployed.

 **IMPORTANT NOTES**